 Finally, it enables more accurate positioning, better 'pinning' of a person, car, or any asset's true location on a digital map.
 These advanced technologies can have a clear impact and strong adoption in diverse fields-more so in emerging and growth markets like India.
 But what exactly are M2M solutions?

 What's M2M Tech?

-For example, in Russia, these low-power, cost-effective modules deliver fast, high-accuracy positioning, and are targeted at applications like vehicle tracking, mobile resource management, and emergency call system.
+For example, in Russia, this low-power, cost-effective modules deliver fast, high-accuracy positioning, and are targeted at applications like vehicle tracking, mobile resource management, and emergency call system.

 India & the Satellite M2M Application Market

 The M2M modules market in India is nascent but offers growth opportunities.
-The modules can be classified as short-range, cellular, and satellite M2M modules which are used in wide range of applications like utilities, security, automotive, transport & logistics, healthcare, and retail and financial services.
-Automotive, transport, and logistics are the prominent markets for M2M modules but application markets like security and utilities are the fastest emerging markets.
+The modules can be classified as short-range, cellular, and satellite M2M modules that are used in a wide range of applications like utilities, security, automotive, transport & logistics, healthcare, and retail and financial services.
+Automotive, transport and logistics are the prominent markets for M2M modules but application markets like security and utilities are the fastest emerging markets.